opf/openproject/docs/installation-and-operations/misc/upgrading-older-openproject-versions/README.md

 You will need to find the docker host IP to connect to the temporary MySQL database the docker container will start and connect to a host port.
 It will likely be `host.docker.internal` but you need to double-check with your docker version and OS.

-The script will output a `<database name>-migrated.sql` pg_dump file that will be migrated and upgrade to the current stable version.
+The script will output a `<database name>-migrated.dump` pg_dump file which has been migrated and upgraded to the current stable version.